-Step 1 Connect a potentiometer to the governor.
-Refer to wiring diagram in Chapter 6.
-Step 2 Make sure the engine is NOT running and the Remote Speed Pot is selected to set the target speed (SPEED SEL is at + 5 Vdc).
+Step 1 Connect a potentiometer to the controller.
+Refer to wiring diagram in chapter 6.
+Step 2 Make sure the engine is NOT running and the Remote Speed Pot is selected to set the target speed (DIG IN A and B inputs are open).
 Step 3 Adjust the speed pot to the desired counterclockwise (CCW) position.
 Step 4 User Interface / Universal PST: Enter a value of 69 into the Password parameter to enable the speed pot calibration.
 The LED will display C0 to indicate that calibration mode is active.
 Step 5 Adjust the speed pot to the desired clockwise (CW) position and back to the counterclockwise (CCW) position.
 Step 6 User Interface: Press the controller's ENTER key to record the calibration values.
 Remote speed pot calibration is complete.
 Universal PST: Enter a value of 69 into the Password parameter to record the calibration values.
 Remote speed pot calibration is complete.

-After remote speed potentiometer calibration, the governor uses the learned range to compute the speed potentiometer's actual position over the speed range defined by the Remote Speed Min and Remote Speed Max parameters.
+After remote speed potentiometer calibration, the controller uses the learned range to compute the speed potentiometer's actual position over the speed range defined by the Remote Speed Min and Remote Speed Max parameters.